Admission to Verla’s exhibitions is free during the summer.

 The bale warehouse

 The bale warehouse, where bales of cardboard were stored, currently serves as a space for temporary exhibitions.
-In summer 2018, the warehouse is home to the “Our shared world heritage” exhibition by the National Board of Antiquities and the Association of Cultural Heritage Education in Finland.

 The bowling pavilion